MaSp005/deathmarkers/about.md

 **Features:**
 - Show <cy>other players' deaths</c> when you die
-- Analyse player deaths in your levels
+- Analyze player deaths in your levels
 - Help creators <cg>improve</c> their levels

 **Planned Features:** (who knows if these ever get done lmao)